paranjaa/ece-1779-course-project/README.md

 ```
 sudo crontab -e
 ```
 At the top of the crontab file, add in this in, it's PATH so cron can run the bash scripts and use rclone and docker commands
 ```
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```
-Add the line below to the end of the crontab file.
+Add the line below to the end of the crontab file to schedule it running once a day (at 10PM).
 Save and close nano.
+(If you want to test the automatic backups faster, you can replace the 0 and 3 with asterisks, it'll run every minute)
 ```
 0 3 * * * /opt/db_backups/backup.sh >> /opt/db_backups/backup_output.log 2>> /opt/db_backups/backup_error.log
 ```